George Pitcher (philosopher)

 George Willard Pitcher (May 19, 1925 – January 12, 2018) was an American philosopher.
 He was a professor of philosophy at Princeton University from 1956 to 1982.

 He was an expert on the work of George Berkeley and Ludwig Wittgenstein.

 Early life and education

 George Willard Pitcher was born in West Orange, New Jersey.

-He graduated from the United States Naval Academy in 1947 with a BS in electrical engineering.
+Pitcher graduated from the United States Naval Academy in 1947 with a BS in electrical engineering.
 After graduating, he served in the Navy for three years in the Atlantic, the Caribbean, and the Mediterranean.
 He went on to do graduate work at Harvard University, which he temporarily left during the Korean War when he was recalled to active duty.
 He returned to Harvard after his service.
 In the 1955–56 academic year, he spent the year at Magdalen College, Oxford on a traveling fellowship where he studied under J.L.
 Austin.
 He earned his PhD in 1957.
 His PhD thesis was titled Illocutionary acts: an analysis of language in terms of human acts.